Enjoy the benefits of reverse osmosis filtration throughout your entire home.

 📌 Considerations When Purchasing a Point of Entry Reverse Osmosis System

-Before buying a POE whole house RO system, be sure to consider the following things:
+Before buying a POE whole house reverse osmosis system, make sure to consider the following factors:

 Source Water Chemistry

-The makeup of your water – i.e. its pH and the contaminants it contains – may affect your buying decision.
+Your source water chemistry – i.e. its pH and the contaminants it contains – is another consideration to make.

-Most whole house RO systems come in several sizes, and you can choose the right size for you based on your water consumption.
+Whole house RO systems come in several sizes.
+Make sure to choose the right size for you based on your water consumption.

 Water Pressure & Flow Rate

-A pressure pump isn’t the only pump that RO water filtration systems require.
-To effectively transport filtered drinking water from your storage tank to the point of use (your faucet, shower, toilet, or other water-based appliance), something called a demand pump is needed.
+To effectively transport filtered drinking water from the RO storage tank to the point of use (i.e. a faucet, shower, toilet, or other water-using appliance), a demand pump is needed.

 A demand pump switches on when there is “demand” for water (i.e. you switch on an appliance or open a faucet).
-This pump makes sure you get fast access to water without having to wait around unnecessarily.
+This pump gives you fast access to water whenever you need it.

-Most whole home reverse osmosis water filtration systems come with a demand pump included, which increases the overall upfront cost of the system.
-If your RO system doesn’t have one of these, you can buy one for less than $100 should you think that you need it.
+Most whole home reverse osmosis water filtration systems come with a built-in demand pump.
+If your RO water system doesn’t have one of these, you can buy one for less than $100.

-Reverse osmosis filtration is usually segmented into several different filter stages.
-First off, there’s a pre-filter, followed by an activated carbon filter.
-Next comes the reverse osmosis membrane, and the process usually ends with a final activated carbon filter or post-filter.
+In a conventional reverse osmosis system, there’s a pre-filter, followed by an activated carbon filter, a reverse osmosis membrane, and a final activated carbon filter or post-filter.

 Optional Remineralization Filters

-Of course, a remineralization filter will come at an extra cost.
+Of course, this will come at an extra cost.
 It’s also pretty hard to find remineralization filters that are suitable for whole-home use.

 Storage Tank Capacity

-A family of 4 uses around 300 gallons of water per day, so in total, a 150-gallon tank would only need to fully refill itself once per day.
-You probably wouldn’t even notice this happening, either.
+Let’s say your family of 4 uses around 300 gallons of water per day.
+In this scenario, a 150-gallon storage tank would only need to fully refill itself once daily.

 Installation & Maintenance

-Installing a POE water reverse osmosis unit requires a few basic DIY skills and plumbing knowledge.
-While some systems are relatively easy to install, manufacturers generally recommend getting a plumber to do the job for you, to make sure you comply with your local area’s rules.
+Consider whether you want to install a POE water reverse osmosis unit yourself, or whether you’d rather hire a professional plumber.
+While some RO water filters are relatively easy to install, manufacturers generally recommend getting a plumber to do the job for you, to make sure you comply with your local area’s rules.

-Let’s say, for the sake of simplicity, that your RO treatment wasted 1 gallon of municipal water for every 1 gallon of filtered water produced.
+Let’s say, that your RO treatment system wastes 1 gallon of municipal water for every 2 gallons of filtered water produced.

 💡 Frequently Asked Questions

-The average POE RO unit can last up to 15-20 years from installation – but only if you look after it properly.
-You’ll need to perform regular maintenance and protect the system with additional filters, like water softeners, for it to last this long.
+The average whole house reverse osmosis system can last up to 15-20 years from installation – but only if you look after it properly.
+You’ll need to perform regular maintenance and protect the system with additional filters, like water softeners, to extend its lifespan.